Historic Preservation on the Sheldon Jackson School National Historic Landmark

 Major Work Accomplished

 Allen Hall restoration began in the 2000s, but work had stopped with just the building envelope complete.
-Hundreds of volunteers, and the generosity of Carol Odess, enabled completion of the building, with the charming and fully-equipped Odess Theater for performances, in 2016.
+Hundreds of volunteers, and the generosity of Carol Odess, enabled completion of the building, with the charming and fully-equipped Odess Theater opening for performances in 2016.

 Many projects have been supported by federal Historic Preservation Fund grants, three of those through the Certified Local Government program, through the City and Borough of Sitka.